scylladb/scylladb/docs/dev/reader-concurrency-semaphore.md

 ### Operations

-Table of all permit operations possibly contained in disgnostic dumps, from the user or system semaphore:
+Table of all permit operations possibly contained in diagnostic dumps, from the user or system semaphore:

 | Operation name                                | Description                                                                                                                  |
 | --------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |